limodesigner/rainydays/README.md

 <img src="images/rainydays-presentation.jpg">

-# Rainydays
+# Rainydays Noroff Course Assignment / Frontend development

-## - An fictive online shop, selling durable and affordable jacket for grown ups.
+- An fictive online shop, selling durable and affordable jacket for grown ups.

 ## What was the brief?